 Oh where did those simple days go??
 Now new canning jars are sold in what I consider an incomplete and unacceptable half box shrink-wrapped with plastic.
-There are no dividers to keep them from clinking together or anything!
+There are no dividers to keep them from clinking together and damaging the glass!

-Of course you know I abhor the fact that there’s yet more unnecessary plastic being shoved down my proverbial throat.
-But also I’m wondering how you are supposed to properly and safely store your canning jars in those boxes?
+Of course you know I also abhor the fact that there’s yet more unnecessary plastic being shoved down my proverbial throat.
+And I’m wondering how you are supposed to properly and safely store your canning jars in those boxes without dividers?

 Contacting The Manufacturer

-Although all canning jars seem to be sold this way these days I figured the Ball corporation was the largest manufacturer.
+Although all brands of canning jars seem to be sold this way these days I figured the Ball corporation was the largest manufacturer.

 So I reached out to them and asked them about these dang half boxes.
-I also asked what they would suggest to use to properly store their canning jars.
-Maybe they could suggest a specialized container that didn’t cost an arm & a leg?
+I also asked what they would suggest to properly store their canning jars.
+Maybe they could suggest a special box that didn’t cost an arm & a leg?